Copyright 2005-2019 Ken

 and rig a privacy tarp.
 Digging a hole is a problem in cities, so line

-a wastebasket with a garbage bags, tie it after use, and put it in the
+a wastebasket with plastic garbage bags, tie it after use, and put it

 garbage outside.
 Use a bucket to fetch pool, hot tub, or creek water if